 The question is how many resources to mobilize for a specific disaster?
 One of the most challenging tasks is to predict how many food and non-food items – such as blankets, hygiene items, and tools – are needed.
 According to the Needs Assessment Working Group (NAWG) in Bangladesh, more than 14.2 million people were in the path of the cyclone Amphan, of which 7.2 million were women and 1.4 million children.

 While this information was helpful, it did not specifically inform about how many of the exposed people would actually be affected.
 This was a complex problem: there are many factors other than cyclone-specific properties that determine how many exposed people will end up affected and will need emergency food and non-food supplies.
-A poor estimation might lead to food shortage and humanitarian crisis in the affected area.
+A poor estimation might lead to food shortages and humanitarian crises in the affected area.
 Whereas an overestimation could lead to a waste of resources that could be used for support in other locations.

 In March 2020, Omdena launched a project (hosted by the WFP Innovation Accelerator) that united 34 Data Science collaborators and changemakers across four continents.
 All team members worked together for two months on Omdena´s innovation platform to build AI solutions to improve disaster response, by estimating affected populations and the associated relief packages for forthcoming cyclone emergencies.